 The Admissions Committee considers all the applicants' LSAT scores but we are required to report the highest LSAT score to the ABA.

-The Admissions Committee considers the applicant's cumulative GPA score.
+The Admissions Committee considers an applicant's entire academic history regardless of how a service calculates the cumulative GPA score.
 However, if the applicant scored significantly higher in the later years of his/her course of study, then this will also be considered by the Committee.